pAP3R/localh0st/content/post/nuance-ai-ssrf/index.md

 3. A POST is received by the collab (cool), but data in the `body` param wasn't sent... note that it was `{}` by default
 4. The request was CSRF-able

 I found it was also possible to interact with internal resources, such as VM metadata URLs, `http://169.254.169.254/xxx`.
-This could be inferred from application responses which included the error codes of the SSRF request itself, a useful mechanism for my purposes.
+This could be inferred from application responses which included the error codes of the SSRF request itself should the SSRF fail, a useful mechanism for my purposes.
 Unfortunately, it wasn't possible to return data from the metadata URLs, as there wasn't a way to inject the required headers into the SSRF request (`metadata: true`).
 This, at least, provided some nice proof that interaction with local / internal resources was possible.

 ## Elevating the issue

-One limitation of this bug remained the inability to forward POST bodies, even though the request method could be changed to a POST and an apparent `body` parameter was present in the request.
+One limitation of this bug remained the inability to forward POST bodies, even though the request method could be changed to a POST and an apparent `body` parameter was present.
 After trying a few more things, I recalled the server's response headers contained `X-Powered-By: PHP/7.3.33`.
-This clicked, and I sent a request with the `body` param of `body[]=test`, an attempt to leverage PHP functionality known as "type-juggling":
+This clicked, and I sent a request with the `body` param of `body[]=test`-- an attempt to leverage PHP functionality known as "type-juggling":

 ```http
 POST /api.php?tagserver/launch/agentAvailability HTTP/1.1